euangeleo/aircraft-seat/data/electrical.md

 Observations
 * Two wires plus a grounding strap going to each light, through center pillar
+* These wires are attached to the PGA electronic controller box under left seat
 * back of each reading light module includes a momentary on/off switch and a momentary intensity switch
 * wires indicate "12V DC" and a S/N
 * Testing: